What Is Supplemental Pay? All You Need To Know

 1. Performance-based – Tied to employee or company performance metrics.
 This motivates higher productivity.

 2. Incentivizes goals – Structured around specific goals or targets set by the employer.
-This focuses employee efforts.
+This focuses on employee efforts.

 4. Rewards effort – Acknowledges extra time, workload, or achievement beyond normal expectations.
 This boosts morale.